hackle/blog-rust/raw/accidentally-coupled.md

 This is the challenge number one: how can we manage contract changes?
 The quality of coordination is the deciding factor in evaluating the quality of the "loose coupling".

-- If both parties of the contract interact on a code level, then the coordination may be enforced by the programming langauge, the compiler or the type checker.
+- If both parties of the contract interact on a code level, then the coordination may be enforced by the programming language, the compiler or the type checker.
 Such enforcement is usually the strongest: failure to abide by the contract results directly in compilation errors; usually, artefacts cannot be built, and deployments are not possible.
 - The presence of one of the parties may be in the form of a library.
 This form optimises for distribution, and still utilises the facilities of the programming language.
-Occassionaly, there is the problem of version mismatch, if the same library is also used by other libraries, and not all of them agree on the versions to use.
+Occasional, there is the problem of version mismatch, if the same library is also used by other libraries, and not all of them agree on the versions to use.
 - If the parties live more separately, such as different code bases, written in different programming languages, and are executed in different processes / runtimes, then enforcement of the contract is much, much harder.
 Failures may only appear as dreaded **breaking changes** on runtime instead of compile time, which may be harmful.
 There are techniques such as API versioning, contract / end-to-end testing, but such techniques usually incur significantly higher cost than type-checking.

 In a word, the distance between the parties plays a big part in the quality of enforcement of the contract, as well as the cost of keeping up such vigilance, if ever.
 In practice, not every team or engineer is able to do so, and defers to production errors for discovery of contract "drifts" or breaking changes.
 Unfortunate!